TCLamnidis/BareBonesBash/README.md

 ```bash
 mv ~/BareBonesBosh ~/BearBonesBash

 ```

-The command above will now move the directory into the same location, but with as the target location is spelt differently, the directory will now have a different name, essentially renaming it to `BearBonesBash`.
+The command above will now move the directory into the same location, but as the target location is spelt differently, the directory will now have a different name.
+Thus, essentially renaming it to `BearBonesBash`.

 But oh no!
 Not again!
 This is not a bash tutorial for ancient bear genomics!